dreger/thelivingwell.co/_posts/live/2016-04-01-photo-giving.md

 published: true
 ---

 We aren’t professionals.
-He’s a chemist, I’m a creative and [photography]( https://www.flickr.com/photos/135284560@N02/albums) is where our worlds collide.
+He’s a chemist, I’m a marketer and [photography]( https://www.flickr.com/photos/135284560@N02/albums) is where our worlds collide.

 Somewhere along the way, our shared hobby turned into a way to bless others.
 Our final product isn’t what you’d pay big bucks for - the professionals do unbelievable work and we honor their skills.